Vrilya/Hylian-Grimoire/README.md

 ![Glyph Manager](media/glyphmanager.png)

 The Glyph Manager is designed for translation projects that need custom characters.
-A glyph profile can change which character a byte displays as, replace the preview image, and adjust the glyph width while keeping the underlying byte value stable.
-This makes it possible to work with language-specific characters without losing control over the actual encoded data.
+Glyph profiles can change which character a byte displays as, replace the preview image, and adjust the preview width while keeping the underlying byte value stable.
+For example, a profile can make byte `0x92` appear as `å` in the editor while still saving byte `0x92` to the message data.

+In ROM mode, Hylian Grimoire can read glyph images and widths directly from the loaded ROM, compare them against the expected baseline, and write image or width changes back into the ROM.
+This makes it possible to inspect and edit custom ROM fonts without treating them as separate loose assets.

+When saving or exporting, text characters must be encodable by the active glyph profile.
+If a message contains an unsupported character, the save is stopped and the affected message ID is reported instead of silently writing an invalid byte.

 ## Title Text